 |Section||Subject||No of Questions||Good Attempts|

 Important Takeaways from the SSC CGL previous year 2018-19 Tier 1 Analysis:

-- Quantitative Aptitude was calculative and time-consuming.
+- Quantitative Aptitude was not that calculative and time-consuming.

 - The English and Reasoning section was comparatively easy.

 - General Awareness section was tougher than expectations.